-The Annual Meeting of the Stockholders of Emerson Electric Co. will be held at the office of the Company, 8000 West Florissant Avenue, St. Louis, Missouri 63136 on Tuesday, February 7, 2012, commencing at 10:00 a.m.
-Central Standard Time, at which meeting only holders of the common stock of record at the close of business on November 29, 2011 will be entitled to vote, for the following purposes:
+The Annual Meeting of the Stockholders of Emerson Electric Co. will be held at the office of the Company, 8000 West Florissant Avenue, St. Louis, Missouri 63136 on Tuesday, February 5, 2013, commencing at 10:00 a.m.
+Central Standard Time, at which meeting only holders of the common stock of record at the close of business on November 27, 2012 will be entitled to vote, for the following purposes:

-- 1. To elect as directors the six Directors named in the attached proxy statement; - 2.
-To hold an advisory vote on executive compensation; - 3.
+- 1. To elect as directors the five Directors named in the attached proxy statement; - 2.
+To hold an advisory vote to approve our executive compensation; - 3.
 To ratify the appointment of KPMG LLP as our independent registered public accounting firm; - 4.
-To vote upon the stockholder proposals described in the accompanying proxy statement if properly presented at the meeting; and - 5.
+To approve an amendment to the Company's Restated Articles of Incorporation to declassify the Company's Board of Directors; - 5.
+To vote upon the stockholder proposal described in the accompanying proxy statement if properly presented at the meeting; and - 6.
 To transact such other and further business, if any, as lawfully may be brought before the meeting.